Juan-Jones/earnonlinemoney/content/blog/how-do-podcasts-make-money.md

 ### 5. Crowdfunding

 Many podcasters rely on the support of their loyal listeners to fund their shows.
 Platforms like Patreon and Ko-fi allow fans to contribute financially to their favorite podcasts through donations or subscriptions.
 In return, supporters may gain access to exclusive content, behind-the-scenes updates, or other perks, fostering a sense of community and appreciation.
-Need a resource.
-Patreon.com is an outstanding resource for crowdfunding.
+If you need resources Patreon.com is an outstanding resource for funding.
+If you need further information on funding projects read our [Ultimate Crowdfunding Guide]({{< relref "crowdfunding-complete-guide" >}}).

 ### 6. Monetizing Ads